matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/batches-view.md

 ## See all batches

-You can view the details of a specific batch by clicking on its batch number.
-To explore more batches, go to the "[Batches](https://explorer.zksync.io/batches/)" section in the navigation menu and use the pagination to navigate to the next page.
+View the details of a specific batch by clicking on its batch number on the [Batches](https://explorer.zksync.io/batches/) page.

+To see more batches, use the pagination at the bottom to navigate through the pages.

 If you've left the homepage, you can still search for a batch by typing in its batch number.